udacity/course-ud303/Lesson-2/README.md

 # Lesson 2

-There are six downloadable exercises in Lesson 2 of this course.
+There are seven downloadable exercises in Lesson 2 of this course.

-* The echo server
+1. The echo server
-* HTML forms
+2. HTML forms
-* The messageboard server, part one
+3. The messageboard server, part one (POST requests)
-* The messageboard server, part two
+4. The messageboard server, part two (GET and POST)
+5. The messageboard server, part three (POST-Redirect-GET)
-* The JSON client demo
+6. The JSON client demo
-* The bookmark server
+7. The bookmark server